 What You'll Study

-This flexible program allows you to select courses from a wide variety of studio art and art history offerings.
-Selecting an area of specialization will introduce you to both traditional and contemporary art media and content and help you develop visual literacy and aesthetic awareness.
+This flexible program allows students to select courses from a wide variety of studio art and art history offerings.
+Selecting an area of specialization will introduce you to both traditional and contemporary art media and content.
+The BA degree allows one to explore their passion in art across a wide range of media and materials.

 A minor in the history of art is available to majors as well as non-majors.
 Course selections cover a wide range of Art Historical periods and topics, (18-24 credits hrs.)